 This 12 week training guide is just that – a guide – so feel free to be a little flexible with it to make it work for you.
 If you want to swap some of the days, go ahead.
 If you miss a run, you can make it up.
 The real aim is to be consistent with your training, and the overall details won’t matter as much.

 If you have the time and don’t feel the 12 week program is enough to get you ready, you can add extra weeks throughout to make it 16 or 20 weeks.

 Training days explained

 Run: The pace you run at should be comfortable.
 If you’re training with a friend, the two of you should be able to hold a conversation.
-If you measure your heart rate, your target zone should be between 65 and 75 percent of your maximum heart rate.
+If you measure your heart rate, your target zone should be between 65 and 75% of your maximum heart rate.

-Distance: The training guide includes runs that vary from 5km to 16km.
-Use those distances as your guide, not as your prescription.
+Distance: This training guide includes runs that vary from 5 km to 16 km.
+Use these distances as your guide, not as your prescription.
 Review the distances in the guide and pick courses through your local area that roughly measure up to the training guide distances.
 You can use Google maps to measure courses or a GPS based app.

-Rest: Your muscles need time to recover and rebuild, so taking the right amount of time to rest is just as important as the runs in this guide.
-In particular, it is important to rest before and after your long run to help reduce your risk of injury.
+Rest: Your muscles need time to recover and rebuild, so rest days are just as important as running days.
+In particular, it’s important to rest before and after your long run to help reduce your risk of injury.

-Stretch + strengthen: After your long Sunday run, Mondays are for stretching and strengthening (this doesn’t mean you shouldn’t stretch on other days).
+Stretch + strengthen: Stretching is key to a strong, supple body and should be done daily.
 Strength training, particularly for your core muscles, is an important focus of this training guide.
-Bodyweight-based activities like push-ups, chin-ups or dips are beneficial or light weights with high reps at your local gym.
+Try bodyweight exercises like push-ups, chin-ups or dips, or light weights with high reps at your local gym.